desperadoduck/plugin.video.longnow/README.md

 Therefore this plugin uses heuristics to parse the website and find the links to the videos.
 This mechanism might break if the structure or the layout of the website changes.

+Important: if you have a version older than 0.0.4 installed, please remove it before updating.
+Otherwise you will see the plugin twice in your list which is not as intended ;-) If you already see the plugin twice, please uninstall both instances, then reinstall the new version.